dfinity/motoko/doc/md/writing-motoko/sharing.md

 };
 ```

-Compared to the original version, the only lines that change are those that rename `notify` to `incr`, and form the new `subscribe` message payload, using the expression `{callback = incr}`.
+Compared to the original version, the only lines that change are those that rename `notify` to `incr`, and form the new `subscribe` message payload using the expression `{callback = incr}`.

 Likewise, we can update the publisher to have a matching interface: